Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Simulation Results

-Fig. \ref{img:SR_N} evaluates the average rate performance w.r.t the number of BS antennas $N$.
-The user's location is $(r, \theta) = (30\:\text{m}, \frac{\pi}{8})$.
-The number of BS antennas $N$ increases from 16 to 800.
-Besides, we keep the number of TDs as $K = 16$, so that $P$ is increasing from 1 to 50.
-Moreover, to illustrate the benefit of deploying more antennas, we set the SNR as $\text{SNR}\:[dB] = -10 + 10\log_{10}N$.
-Some insights could be drawn from Fig. \ref{img:SR_N}.
+Fig. \ref{img:SR_N} evaluates the spectral efficiency w.r.t the number of BS antennas $N$ ranging from 8 to 256.
+The other configuration is set as follows: $U = 4$; $K = 8$; ${\rm SNR} = $ 10~dB; the distances $\{r_u\}_{u = 0}^{U-1}$ and directions $\{\theta_u\}_{u = 0}^{U-1}$ are sampled from the uniform distribution $\mathcal{U}(1\:{\rm m}, 30\:{\rm m})$ and $\mathcal{U}(-\frac{\pi}{3}, \frac{\pi}{3})$, respectively.
+The spectral efficiency are obtained through 10000 times Monte-Carlo simulations.
 To elaborate, Fig. \ref{img:SR_N} can be divided into three regions according to the number of BS antennas.
-When $N < 100$, the array aperture is small, so the user is located in the far-field area and the beam split effect is negligible.
-In this case, all algorithms could achieve good performance.
-Next, when $100 < N < 200$, the far-field beam split effect appears, leading to a severe degradation to the narrowband beamfocusing and optimization-based beamforming methods.
+When $N < 50$, the array aperture is small, so the user is located in the far-field area and the beam split effect is negligible.
+In this context, all algorithms could achieve good performance.
+Next, when $50 < N < 100$, the far-field beam split effect appears, leading to a severe degradation to the narrowband beamfocusing and PE-AltMin methods.
 On the other hand, since TTD-DPP and PDF can effectively alleviate far-field beam split, both of them could remain near-optimal average rate performance.
-Finally, when the number of BS antennas is further increased such that $N > 200$, the array aperture is quite large so that the near-field beam split effect is observed.
+Finally, when the number of BS antennas is further increased such that $N > 100$, the array aperture is quite large so that the near-field beam split effect is observed.
 In this context, the TTD-DPP method tailored for far-field beam split is not applicable any more, while the proposed PDF method can remain a stable beamforming performance by mitigating the near-field beam split.

-Finally, we investigate the influence of transmit SNR on the average rate in Fig. \ref{img:SR_SNR}.
-The average rate results are obtained through Monte-Carlo simulation, where 1000 distances $r$ and directions $\theta$ are randomly chosen from the distributions $\mathcal{U}(1\:\text{m}, 30\:\text{m})$ and $\mathcal{U}(-\frac{\pi}{3}, \frac{\pi}{3})$, respectively.
-The SNR increases from -5 dB to 10 dB.
-With the increment of SNR, the average rate of our PDF method rises rapidly.
-When $\text{SNR} = 5 \text{dB}$, more than 30\% average rate improvement is enjoyed by the PDF method compared to the TTD-DPP method, which further strengthens the superiority of the PDF method.
+The influence of SNR on the spectral efficiency is investigated in Fig. \ref{img:SR_SNR}, where the SNR increases from -5 dB to 10 dB.
+The other settings are as follows: $U = 4$; $r_u\sim \mathcal{U}(1\:{\rm m}, 30\:{\rm m})$; $\theta_u \sim \mathcal{U}(-\frac{\pi}{3}, \frac{\pi}{3})$.
+The spectral efficiency are obtained through 10000 times Monte-Carlo simulations.
+With the increment of SNR, the spectral efficiency of our PDF method rises rapidly.
+When $\text{SNR} = 10\:\text{dB}$, more than 3 bit/s/Hz improvement in spectral efficiency is achievable by the PDF method compared to the TTD-DPP method, which further strengthens the superiority of the PDF method.